Relationships

 "We also know that the law is made not for the righteous but for lawbreakers and rebels, the ungodly and sinful, the unholy and irreligious, for those who kill their fathers or mothers, for murderers, for the sexually immoral, for those practicing homosexuality, for slave traders and liars and perjurers—and for whatever else is contrary to the sound doctrine."

-Understanding: Here, Paul includes certain behaviors he views as sinful, reflecting the moral code he encouraged for early Christians.
+In plain words: Here, Paul includes certain behaviors he views as sinful, reflecting the moral code he encouraged for early Christians.
 Interpretations vary regarding historical and cultural context.

-Verse 6
+Passage 6

 Genesis 19:4-5